Homemade Baked Beans

 • Cream cheese: I use a large dollop of the Philadelphia plant-based cream cheese for this recipe.
 Use whatever you prefer.

 • Seasonings: I keep the seasonings very simple in this recipe.
-Just salt, pepper, a little oregano, and some fresh parsley to top.
+Just salt, pepper, a little oregano, and some fresh parsley on top.
 You could also add smoked paprika for more depth.

 Serving and storage

-I love having these homemade baked beans as a heart lunch by itself with a great pile of crusty bread to dip and scoop on the side.
+I love having these homemade baked beans as a hearty lunch by themselves with a great pile of crusty bread to dip and scoop on the side.

 Homemade Baked Beans